uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

 ## Writing new steps

-Here we describe only the specifics of this testsuite.
+Here we describe only the specifics of this test suite.
 For a description of the underlying libraries, have a look at
 [Capybara documentation](http://www.rubydoc.info/github/jnicklas/capybara).